Dhanush299/Eye-Comfort---Chrome-Extension/README.md

 🎛 Modern toggle switch UI

-⚡ Works instantly on the current tab
+⚡ Instantly works on the current tab

 🧠 No data collection